V1C0D3R/space-location/README.md

 The API consists in the following main components:

- * Node modules to manage the rest api and to connect with externals modules.
+ * Post your location with the right coordinate system
- * A server exposing an API to interact with third-party services and returns sorted search results.
+ * A server exposing an API to interact with third-party services
+ * A web page to display information about a tag

 ## Requirements